 Nevada County, CA — Citizens from across Nevada County are preparing for Santa’s arrival tonight.
 They’re doing this by snipping their finest bud and loading their 9mm handguns with hollow points.
 The Weed and Gun tradition gained popularity in Nevada City in 1970 and has since spread to the rest of the county.
 It is a unique Santa treat not celebrated anywhere else in the country.

 “Well, I remember when Red started doing it back in 1972,” said old-timer Toby “Doob” Carnevale speaking from his reserved seat at Broad Street’s Mineshaft.
-“Red [North San Juan’s crippled Vietnam Vet Red Folstein] put some shake on a plate for Santa.
+“Red [North San Juan’s disabled Vietnam Vet Red Folstein] put some shake on a plate for Santa.
 And for good measure, he left out his loaded .357.
-When the kids cam out in the morning, the weed was gone and someone had fired the gun.
+When the kids came out in the morning, the weed was gone, and someone had fired the gun.
 The kids loved that.”

 A Long Nevada County Tradition: Guns and Weed

 Despite a concerted anti-gun backlash among American Democrats, Nevada County Democrats lead the nation in “shooting shit up with guns for no clear reason.”

 “Yeah, we’re not like other Democrats,” continued Doob sipping from his Sierra Nevada Pale Ale.
 “I mean, you’ll find just as many democrats shooting up dead logs on the weekends as Republicans.
 Guns aren’t a big issue around here like they are everywhere else.”

 Families participating in the “weed and guns” offering for Santa, hope to get him high as a kite before he delivers presents to the spoiled little brats down in Roseville and beyond.